Celebrating being Proudly Foxton

 The concept of an alumni wall is to show current students they can succeed; to inspire them to have a growth mindset by seeing others who have attended Manawatū College and created success for themselves.

-Teacher Chelsea Hickey is taking charge of the project and has already begun making professional profiles for the alumni who have responded to requests to participate.
+Staff members Chelsea Hickey, Kara Lummis, Waynne Napier and Annie Tatana are working on the project and have already begun making professional profiles for the alumni who have responded to requests to participate.

 AdvertisementAdvertise with NZME.